What's the difference between bodily injury vs. personal injury protection?

 Looking to find out how PIP coverage works in your state?
 Call a licensed rep at 1-866-749-7436 and they'll help you choose the right car insurance coverage level for you.
 Or get a car insurance quote online, and we'll show you all your options.

-It's a good idea to consider PIP coverage where it's available.
-You might have excellent health insurance, but you may have a high deductible, which PIP could possibly cover in the event of an accident.
-PIP can also cover lost wages if you're injured, which is typically not covered by health insurance.
+Likewise, PIP coverage is required in most states where it's offered.
+But even if it's optional, it's worth considering — especially if your health insurance has a high deductible, which PIP could possibly cover in the event of an accident.
+PIP may also cover lost wages if you're injured (depending on the state you live in), which is typically not covered by health insurance.

 Quote car insurance online or give us a call